 Running with a weight vest might increase your bone density.
 In one of post-menopausal women, regular exercise with a weight vest may have prevented hip bone loss.
 And weight-bearing exercise is known to be the best kind of exercise to prevent osteoporosis.

 Since you must be more mindful of posture and form when running with a weight vest, it may improve your balance as you run.
 One showed that regular resistance training with weight vests decreased the risk of falling for women who had reached menopause.

 If you’re training to increase your running speed, here’s how to use a weight vest to do it using sprints:

 Start by running sprints with the vest on without any weight added to it.
 Make sure it doesn’t shift around your body and watch how it impacts your form.
 Then slowly add small amounts of weight, no more than three pounds at a time, to your training sessions.
 Try to maintain your current sprinting speeds and reps.

 Weight vests aren’t just used for running.
 Taking your weight vest with you into the weight room and elliptical could also be beneficial.

 Weight training with a weight vest

 If you wear a weight vest during weight training exercise, you’re working against gravity at a higher intensity.
-We need more research to demonstrate this principle, but the studies we do have show that weight training with the addition of a weight vest may improve bone density.
+We need more research to demonstrate this principle, but the studies we do have show that weight training with the addition of a weight vest bone density.